How To Wholesale Real Estate In Arkansas: Step-By-Step (2024)

 Step 5: Find Motivated Sellers And Distressed Properties

-Next, you should begin scouting for distressed properties and contacting motivated sellers.
+Next, you should learn how to find off-market properties in Arkansas, preferably with motivated sellers.
 You can use a variety of different methods when scouting wholesale properties.
 There is a method called driving for dollars where you simply drive around your neighborhood or target market looking for run-down or abandoned homes, then contact the homeowners.

 You can also post bandit signs or ads on Craigslist or Facebook Marketplace that say "We Buy Houses" or something similar.
 You can also check public records for foreclosures, bankruptcy filings, divorce proceedings, or probate court actions.
 Be gentle when dealing with motivated sellers because they may be going through a difficult time in their lives.